Attentive And Effective Divorce Representation

 Our Divorce And Dissolution Practice

-Our legal team will help you with every aspect of your divorce or dissolution, including:
+Whether your divorce is contested or uncontested, our legal team will help you with every aspect of your divorce or dissolution, including:

 - Child custody and visitation, now referred to in Illinois as the allocation of parental responsibilities and parenting time

-- Initial determination of child support, including issues such as post-high school support
+- Initial determination of child support

 - Determining whether alimony/spousal maintenance is appropriate

 - Domestic violence issues, including restraining orders/orders of protection

 After a divorce, things can change.
 We assist clients with post-divorce modifications such as changes to child support, visitation schedules or alimony agreements.